 In the frog model, the particles in state $A$ do not move, while the particles in state~$B$ perform independent simple random walks in discrete time.
 Thus, we refer to the state~$A$ particles as \emph{asleep} and the state~$B$ particles as \emph{awake} or \emph{active}.
 The initial conditions consist of one particle awake at the root and some numbers of sleeping particles at all other vertices.
 The particles are traditionally referred to as frogs, a practice we continue.

 The class of $A+B \rightarrow 2B$ models arose from the study of the spread of an infection or rumor through a network.
-Spitzer asked how fast the infection region (the set of sites visited by a $B$ particle) grows on $\mathbb Z^d$.
-In a series of papers, Kesten and Sidoravicius gave a partial answer \cite{KS1, KS2, KS3}.
-Under the assumption that $A$ and $B$ particles move at the same rate in continuous time, they proved a shape theorem for the infection region that shows it grows linearly in time.
-A similar shape theorem for the frog model was proven by Alves, Machado, and Popov in discrete time \cite{shape, random_shape} and by Ram\'\i rez and Sidoravicius in continuous time \cite{combustion}.
+Spitzer asked how fast the infection region (the set of sites visited by a $B$ particle) grows on $\mathbb{Z}^{d}$.
+In a series of papers, Kesten and Sidoravicius gave a partial answer \cite{KS1,KS2, KS3}.
+Under the assumption that $A$ and $B$ particles move at the same rate in continuous time, they proved that the infection region grows linearly in time and has a limiting shape.
+That the infection region in the frog model also grows linearly and has a limiting shape was proven by Alves, Machado, and Popov in discrete time \cite{shape, random_shape} and by Ram\'{\i }rez and Sidoravicius in continuous time \cite{combustion}.

 We prove here that if the density of particles is sufficiently large, the frog model on the infinite $d$-ary tree has a linearly growing infection region.
-If the density of particles is small, then no such shape theorem exists, as some sites remain uninfected forever \cite[Proposition~15]{HJJ2}.
+If the density of particles is small, then linear growth does not occur, as some sites remain uninfected forever \cite[Proposition~15]{HJJ2}.

 In \cite{HJJ_cover}, we consider the related question of how long the frog model takes to visit all sites on a finite tree, which we call the \emph{cover time}.
-We show the existence of two regimes for the cover time on the full $d$-ary tree of height~$n$: when the particle density is $\Omega(d^2)$, the cover time is $\Theta(n\log n)$; when the particle density is $O(d)$, the cover time is $\exp(\Theta(\sqrt{n}))$.
+We show the existence of two regimes for the cover time on the full $d$-ary tree of height~$n$: when the particle density is $\Omega (d^{2})$, the cover time is $\Theta (n\log n)$; when the particle density is $O(d)$, the cover time is $\exp (\Theta ( \sqrt{n}))$.
 See \cite[Theorem~1.1]{HJJ_cover} for a more complete statement.
 This paper's results on the infinite tree are an essential part of our proof of the fast cover time regime on the finite tree.
 We apply them to show linear growth of the infected region on finite trees, far away from leaves.
 With some more elaborate argument, we then show that with an extra $O(n\log n)$ time, the leaves are also visited.